losrobbos/code-formatting-and-linting/README.md

 So in this guide, like mentioned, we will not focus on all the possible options and which concrete settings to apply in your team.
 There are dozens of articles on this.

-Instead let's stress finally on the importante of CODE FORMATTING vs LINTING and the INTERSECTION between both.
+Instead let's stress finally on the importance of CODE FORMATTING vs LINTING.
+And the INTERSECTION between both.

 Common CONFIGURED CODE FORMATTING rules in your project is an absolute must!
 Otherwise everyone will reformat any existing code when saving files, causing each time a "change" in your Git Repository on that file!